pluff/angular-identity-map/README.md

   Restangular.addResponseInterceptor(identityMapRestangular.interceptResponse);
 });
 ```
-from now any Restangular response that has objects which are "mappable" for "identity-map" will be mapped automatically.
+From now any Restangular response that has objects which are "mappable" for "identity-map" will be mapped automatically.

 ## TODO